upn3xt/chrono/journal/JOURNAL.md

 I can't even compile my code anymore because there's a circular dependency error going on (apparently) on the parser and ast but ofc this just exists the moment function calls stop being a problem.
 This is so stupid.
 And previously hit a half segfault(don't even ask me how is that possible) and need to make it right before printf.

+## Recursion, pointers and refactoring

+AI is a blessing at times like this.
+GPT said that ASTNode as main struct would create a circular dependency cycle since im doing SomeField: ASTNode ←  this is the circular point.
+The fix is simple using pointers.
+I know that a while ago I said that pointers were bad so guess what?
+They're not.
+And a massive refactor is coming.